jhammarstedt/katacoda-scenarios/ghactionDemo/step6.md

 # Committing and Pushing Changes to GitHub Repository

-The format of the output file is json and it will be stored in the workflow, in order to later display it on our GitHub page we need to actually push it from the workflow to our GitHub repository.
-This can be done by first commiting the files in the workflow and then using another GitHub action to push them.
+The format of the output file is json and it will be stored in the workflow, in order to later display it on our github page we need to actually push it from the workflow to our github repository.
+This can be done by first commiting the files in the workflow and then using another github action to push them.

 ## Commit
 Begin by commiting the output file: